I hate books.

 What books (or audios) have had the BIGGEST impact on your life, your business, and how you see the world?

-Feel free to let me know your answer in the comment section, and I’d love to hear if you’ve found value any of the books I’ve listed.
+Feel free to make some business book recommendations in the comment section, and I’d love to hear if you’ve found value in any of the books I’ve listed.